 But the argument that resonates most loudly in our alienated era is the same one that turned the tide with the Ecuadorian constitution: the law already accommodates non-human “legal persons,” and the main beneficiaries are corporations.
 “Proponents there asked citizens what’s more important to the future of life and prosperity on Earth, actual nature or these artificial business fictions?
 When it was phrased that way, many people who were skeptics became supporters.”

 There is no gilding the lily, Boyd says, in either direction, towards rights for nature or continued human supremacy.
 Humans annually kill 100 billion animals, domestic and wild—an average of 14 per person, meaning far more in the richer parts of the world—and continue to wreak havoc on the habitats of the survivors.
 The planet’s sixth great extinction rolls on.
-The World Wildlife Fund Canada’s Living Planet Report, released on Sept.
-14, details how half of Canada’s 900 species—mammals, birds, fish, reptiles and amphibians—show often catastrophic population declines since 1974.
+The World Wildlife Fund Canada’s Living Planet Report, released in September, 2017, details how half of Canada’s 900 species—mammals, birds, fish, reptiles and amphibians—show often catastrophic population declines since 1974.
 And Canada, according to UBC biologist Sarah Otto, is doing better than the world at large.
 The “precise meaning” of Boyd’s legal revolution may still be hazy, but at a minimum, he says, it will require immediately “ending the expansion of human settlements and agriculture,” even though demographers calculate the planetary population will increase by another two to three billion before it peaks.
 Capping human territorial expansion and establishing the rights of nature in a world of hungry people—large numbers of whom still refuse to consider many of their fellow humans as equals—is going to be a long, hard slog.

 Boyd doesn’t see another way forward.
 “In order for us to prevent a catastrophic loss of diversity of life on Earth over the next 100 years, we’re going to have to undergo substantial transformation.
 Continued incrementalism, which I’ve been working on for much of my career as an environmental lawyer, isn’t getting the job done.
 You just have to look at the trend lines.
 To me this notion of nature’s rights has the potential to spur a transformation of our ethics, laws and most importantly our behaviours, in a way that results in a sustainable future not just for humans but for the rest of creation.”